idris-hackers/atom-language-idris/README.md

-# A Idris Mode for Atom
+# An Idris Mode for Atom

 A work-in-progress Idris Mode for Atom.